-The Centers for Disease Control and Prevention (CDC) have identified three types of SARS-CoV-2 variants: variants of interest, variants of concern and variants of high consequence.
+The Centers for Disease Control and Prevention (CDC) have identified three types of SARS-CoV-2 variants: variants of concern, variants being monitored, and variants of high consequence.
 The definitions for the three different variant categories and substitutions of therapeutic concern can be found here: SARS-CoV-2 Variants of Concern | CDC.